-Field of Interest and Donor Advised funds allow donors to support a specific charitable cause, such as the arts, children and youth, ecology, services for the elderly, or health and human services issues.
-Following is a list of the Foundation’s Field of Interest and Donor Advised Funds:
+Field of Interest and Donor Advised funds allow donors to support a specific charitable cause, such as the arts, youth, ecology, services for the elderly, or health and human services.
+Below is a list of the Foundation’s Field of Interest and Donor Advised Funds:

-This endowment fund was established in November of 2013 by Mr. Charles (Chas) Lyons who was born and raised in Owosso and graduated from OHS in 1964.
-He graduated with a Master of Arts degree in journalism from Michigan State University.
-His newspaper career began as a reporter for the Argus Press in Owosso and continued with positions from editor to marketing director to publisher and CEO in Michigan, Texas, South Carolina, Virginia, New Jersey, Washington, Maryland and Washington, D.C.
+This endowment fund was established in November 2013 by Mr. Charles (Chas) Lyons, who was born and raised in Owosso and who graduated from OHS in 1964.
+He graduated with a Master of Arts degree in Journalism from Michigan State University.
+His newspaper career began as a reporter for the Argus Press in Owosso and continued with positions from editor to marketing director to publisher and CEO in Michigan, Texas, South Carolina, Virginia, New Jersey, Washington, Maryland, and Washington, D.C.
 Chas worked for the Washington Post Company for 19 years, serving as Chief Executive Officer of the Post-Newsweek Media, Inc. division.
-He was active in community service, including Chairman of Strathmore Hall during its construction of a Music and Arts Education Center in North Bethesda, Maryland, that features a renowned 2,500-seat Concert Hall.
-He was president of the A Cappella Choir in 1964 and inducted into the Owosso High School Wall of Honor in 2013, citing Jerry Gilbert as a major influence in his life while growing up in Owosso.
-He currently resides in Oxford, Maryland.
+He was active in community service, including serving as Chairman of Strathmore Hall during its construction of a Music and Arts Education Center in North Bethesda, Maryland that features a renowned 2,500-seat concert hall.
+He was president of the A Cappella Choir in 1964 and was inducted into the Owosso High School Wall of Honor in 2013, citing Jerry Gilbert as a major influence in his life while growing up in Owosso.
+Chas currently resides in Oxford, Maryland.